Prithvi Theatre

-Prithvi Theatre is one of Mumbai's best known theatres.
-It was built by Shashi Kapoor and his wife Jennifer Kapoor in memory of Prithviraj Kapoor, Shashi's father, who had dreamt of having a "home" for his repertory theatre company, Prithvi Theatres, belongs to the Kapoor family, one of the most influential actor and director families in Bollywood.
-Prithviraj Kapoor founded 'Prithvi Theatres', a travelling theatre company in 1944.
-The company ran for sixteen years.
-Ved Segan was the architect who designed and built the Theatre with the supervision of Jennifer Kapoor.
-Jennifer, (Trustee) supervised the building and running of the theatre until her death in 1984.
-In 1978 Prithvi Theatre opened in Juhu, Mumbai.
-Shashi Kapoor was the Managing Trustee, the daily affairs are looked after by Kunal Kapoor (Trustee) with a small but efficient team.
-Prithvi Theatre has shows every day of the year (closed Mondays), hosts an annual Summertime programme of workshops and plays for children, the Memorial Concert on 28 February, an annual Theatre Festival in November, and many partnership programmes promoting language, poetry, international cinema & documentaries, performing arts – which are free to the public.
+Prithvi Theatre is a theatre located in the upscale neighbourhood of Juhu, Mumbai.
+Prithviraj Kapoor the spearhead of one of the most influential actor and director families in Bollywood, the Kapoor family, founded the travelling theatre company 'Prithvi Theatres' in 1944 and the company ran for sixteen years.
+The theatre was built by Shashi Kapoor and his wife Jennifer in memory of Prithviraj, Shashi's father, who had dreamt of having a "home" for his repertory theatre company.
+It was designed by architect Ved Segan and opened in 1978.
+The building and running of the theatre was supervised by Jennifer until her death in 1984.
+Shashi Kapoor was the theatre's Managing Trustee and the daily affairs were looked after by trustee Kunal Kapoor with a small but efficient team.

+Prithvi Theatre has shows everyday except Mondays and hosts an annual summertime programme of workshops and plays for children, the Memorial Concert on 28 February, an annual Theatre Festival in November, and many partnership programmes promoting language, poetry, international cinema & documentaries, and performing arts, which are free to the public.